RahmanTeamDevelopment/Platypus/docs/sphinx/documentation.rst

 Allele bias (ab)
 ----------------

 The allele bias filter identifies variants that show support in too few reads compared to the expectation under heterozygous segregation in a diploid organism.
-Specifically, it rejects variants if (i) the fraction of reads supporting the variant allele is less than the minimum of 0.5 and (ii) the p value under a binomial model less than 0.001.
+Specifically, it rejects variants if (i) the fraction of reads supporting the variant allele is less than the minimum of 0.5 and (ii) the p value under a binomial model less than 0.001 (configurable with option ``--abThreshold``.

 Strand bias (sb)
 ----------------

 The strand bias filter identifies variants whose support is skewed in terms of reads mapping to the forward and reverse strands, relative to the distribution seen in all reads.
 We use the distribution seen overall, rather than say a binomial distribution centered around a fraction of 0.5, because certain experimental designs can give rise to bona fide strand biases.
 Examples include exon capture, and mapping biases due to the existence of an anchoring point to one end of the sequence, but not the other.
 Specifically, the reads supporting the variant are tested against a binomial distribution where the mean of the distribution equals the ratio observed in all reads.
-Variants are accepted if the p value exceeds 0.001.
+Variants are accepted if the p value exceeds 0.001 (configurable with option ``--sbThreshold``).

 Bad reads (badReads)
 --------------------

 This filter triggers when across reads supporting a variant, the median of the minimum base quality close to the focal site (default 7 bp either side, configurable using ‐‐badReadsWindow) is too low (default 15 or less, configurable using ‐‐badReadsThreshold); this identifies systematic local sequencing issues causing an excess of read errors, which are not always accurately reflected in the read quality scores.
-It also triggers when more than a fraction of reads are filtered out for the candidate generation stage; the default for this is 0.7 (configurable using – filteredReadsFrac).

 Homopolymers filter (hp10)